QuantConnect/Lean/Data/future/readme.md

 * Quantity - Amount traded
 * Exchange - Where transaction took place
 * Sale Condition - always null, not used
-* Suspicious - Suspicious ticks will be marked as "1".
+* Suspicious - Not used, will always be "0"